awsdocs/amazon-api-gateway-developer-guide/doc_source/delete-canary-deployment.md

     --patch-operations '["op":"remove", "path":"/canarySettings"]'
 ```

-The successful response returns an output similar to this:
+A successful response returns a payload similar to the following:

 ```
 {